frcs/quizml/README.md

 Note that it is recommended for the key names should contain only uppercase and lowercase alphabetical characters: a-z and A-Z, without any numeral or other non-letter character.
-This is because, in the LaTeX template, it is expected that the keys will be copied accross as follows:
+This is because, in the LaTeX template, it is expected that the keys will be copied accross as macros:

 ```tex
 \def\descr{